 Hypertension occurs when the uterine vessels are unable to adequately expand to account for the increased blood flow that occurs during pregnancy.
 This causes the vessels to vasospasm, or clamp down, resulting in increased pressures and decreased tissue perfusion.
 A BP of 160/110 or greater on two separate occasions, 6 hours apart, while the pregnant woman is on bedrest is characteristic of severe preeclampsia.

 Proteinuria occurs in preeclampsia due to the capillaries leaking protein into the urine.
 This occurs as a result of the increased pressure, and poor renal perfusion, causing damage to the tissues.
-A qualitative dipstick of 3+ or greater, or a 24 hour urinalysis of proteinuria of 5 grams or greater is considered characteristic of severe preeclampsia.
+Proteinuria is determined if a 24-hour urine specimen is obtained with a greater than or equal to 0.3 g result.
+Or protein/creatinine ratio of greater than or equal to 0.3 (mg/mg) is the result in a random urine specimen or dipstick.
+This is considered characteristic of severe preeclampsia.
 Besides renal damage, patients can also develop other end-organ damage, which can manifest as headache, vision abnormality, altered mental status, blindness, dyspnea with pulmonary edema, or cardiac dysfunction.

 Hepatic dysfunction occurs in severe preeclampsia due to hypertension and decreased organ perfusion.
 As red blood cells travel through the narrowed vessels, they become damaged, causing hemolysis.